Callymags/ms4_Sample_Store/README.md

 * **Newsletter form automatically submitting on Sign up and Log In pages**

 Problem: When signing up to the site or logging in, the user’s email that they inputted into the login form would automatically be inputted into the newsletter form also.
 This was happening because the bootstrap crispy form plug in uses the same id: `id_email` for both form inputs.
 As a result, the form would submit when the user clicked the login/sign up button.

 Solution: I had to use a prevent default submission event on the newsletter form and only submit the form when the subscribe button was clicked.
 I also used an if statement to remove the email which would automatically be inputted into the newsletter input.
-You can see the code solution below below or at the end of the login and signup html pages.
+You can see the code solution below or at the end of the login and signup html pages.
 ```
 <script type="text/javascript">
   // Erases the user's email from subscribersForm